auranic/ClinTrajan/tutorial/tutorial.md

 Here we illustrate only the most basic analysis steps using the [dataset of myocardial infarction complications](https://leicester.figshare.com/articles/dataset/Myocardial_infarction_complications_Database/12045261/3).
 In order to follow the tutorial, one has to download the [ClinTrajan git](https://github.com/auranic/ClinTrajan) and unpack locally.
 The easiest way is to run the tutorial is to run the code through [this ClinTrajan tutorial Jupyter notebook](../ClinTrajan_tutorial.ipynb).
 Alternatively, one can copy-paste and run the commands in any convinient Python environment.

-There exists also [complete Jupyter notebooks](../), allowing one to reproduce all the analysis steps reported in the [ClinTrajan manuscript](https://arxiv.org/abs/2007.03788).
+There exist also [complete Jupyter notebooks](https://github.com/auranic/ClinTrajan/), allowing one to reproduce all the analysis steps reported in the [ClinTrajan manuscript](https://arxiv.org/abs/2007.03788).

 ## Quantification of the data